 An avionics box contains the data acquisition and control unit, removable hard drives, indicator panel, and the control unit for the high-speed video camera.
 The avionics box interfaces with the Microgravity Science Glovebox laptop computer, the high-speed video camera, and the BXF-embedded controller boards within the containment vessel.

 All three heater arrays are located in a single fluid-filled test chamber.
 Various data, including temperature and pressure data, and video will be acquired throughout the test.
 Postflight processing and analysis of this data and video will lead to more accurate mathematical models of the heat transfer process.
 A test chamber produces the appropriate pressure and temperature conditions for the 3.5 liters of the test fluid, n-perfluorohexane.
 Each investigation uses custom heaters.
 Two arrays of 96 individually controlled microheaters are currently coupled with side-view and high-speed cameras that take photographs through the bottom of the microheaters.
-Another single heater array consists of five independently controlled heaters that activate individual bubble nucleation sites.
-Operations
+Another single heater array consists of five independently controlled heaters that activate individual bubble nucleation sites. ^ back to top

 - The crew will activate the Boiling Experiment Facility (BXF) after setting it up inside the Microgravity Science Glovebox (MSG).